1997 Detroit shootings: Aftermath

-Motive
+Possible motives

 Lawyers for the victims claimed the shootings were prompted by an alleged sex-for-money gay relationship between Griffin and Pijanowski, which Pijanowski attempted to terminate shortly before the attack.
 Griffin and Pijanowski had reportedly met at the Jax Kar Wash in Birmingham, Michigan, where Griffin had been an employee.
 According to Brown, Pijanowski had been on the phone with Griffin on the morning of the shootings, and victims' lawyers said he should have instructed her to lock the doors.
 Two acquaintances of Pijanowski claimed he had received threats from Griffin and feared for his safety, but they later recanted their statements, leaving the allegations involving Pijanowski ultimately unproven.

 Another possible motive was inspiration by the North Hollywood shootout, a lengthy gun battle between two bank robbers and police officers in Los Angeles only eleven days prior.
 It was speculated that the Detroit shootings could have been a copycat crime.
 The Detroit police chief dismissed the speculation, describing the Detroit incident as a random act of violence by a mentally unstable individual, rather than a carefully planned bank robbery.
 A fatal bank robbery in St. Louis a week after the Detroit shootings was said at the time to have been inspired by both the North Hollywood Shootout and the Detroit shootings.

-According to Griffin's family members, Griffin was depressed over his failed marriage and the death of his grandmother in October 1996, which made him depressed and moody.
+According to Griffin's family members, Griffin was depressed over his failed marriage and the death of his grandmother in October 1996.
 He was also behind in his child support payments and had been arrested and jailed for a week in early 1997 for failing to pay child support.
 Two weeks prior to the shootings, Griffin's wife had prohibited him from seeing his son.
 According to Griffin's aunt, a therapist would have been unable to help him, and she described him as very suicidal.
 She said, "He didn't want to kill himself.
 He wanted somebody else to do it for him."
 A week prior to the shootings, Griffin had told his mother that he did not have anything worth living for and that he wanted to die.

 Despite two years of litigation into the cause of the shootings, no definitive motive was ever determined.